Air Tightness Testing

 Air leakage bypasses insulation, prevents thermal integrity, and therefore is a major contributor to energy consumption within a building.

-Draught detection using a blower door will help pinpoint where your home is leaking.
+Draught detection using a blower door will help pinpoint where your home is leaking due to poor insulation.

 Many building defects related to comfort, moisture problems and high fuel bills can be directly traced to air leakage into and out of the conditioned space (the Home).
 While ventilation in accordance with building regulations is essential, unintended air leakage is not.
 Proper air sealing can often mean the difference between a Snughome and a cold, drafty, and expensive to heat home.